wmatuszak/disboard/README.md

 Optional: You can upload new sounds with `!add` by attaching an `.mp3` or `.wav` file; the bot saves and indexes it automatically.

+### File Management

+- `!delete` (`!rm`, `!remove`): Starts a DM with a button that opens a text input to enter the sound name (no extension).
+If it resolves to an existing sound, you’ll be asked to confirm deletion.
+- `!rename` (`!mv`): Starts a DM.
+First choose the existing sound via a text input, then provide the new name via a second text input.
+The file is renamed on disk and the bot’s index is updated.

+Notes:
+- Enter names without extensions; category-prefixed names like `memes_airhorn` are supported.
+If you omit a category and the suffix uniquely matches one sound, it resolves automatically.
+- The bot preserves the original file extension; only the base name changes.

 ## Lavalink Notes
 - The bot streams local files by URL via the `sounds` service.
 Ensure `SoundBaseUrl` in `config/config.json` matches the compose service (default `http://sounds`).
 - Lavalink credentials and host are configured in `config/config.json` and should match `docker-compose.yaml`.